 With two factor enabled, in addition to supplying your email address and password when logging in, you’ll also need to enter a unique code.
 This code is generated by an app on your smartphone, proving that it’s really you.

-You’ll need an authentication key each time you sign in, although you can remember a device if you regularly sign in on it.
+You’ll need an authentication key each time you sign in.

 Why use two factor authentication (2FA)?

 Two factor authentication adds an additional layer of security to your account.
 Even if your password falls into the wrong hands, a malicious individual would still require the unique code generated by your device to log in.

 We recommend all users enable two factor authentication for their Current RMS account or enable Single Sign On (SSO) with Google or Microsoft.
 If you use SSO, Google and Microsoft accounts may also be set up with two factor authentication.